grantsrb/cogmtc/README.md

         the range of potential target counts for training the action model during phases other than 0. both low and high are inclusive. only applies to gordongames variants.

     "zipf_order": float or None
         if greater than 0, the targets are drawn proportionally to the zipfian distribution using `zipfian_order` as the exponent.

-    "n_envs": int
-        the number of parallel environments to collect data in the training
     "batch_size": int
-        the number of rollouts to collect when collecting data and the batch size for the training
+        the number of rollouts to collect when collecting data and the batch size for the training.
+This parameter will be changed so that it is divisible by the number of environments listed in `env_types`.
     "seq_len": int
         the number of consecutive frames to feed into the model for a single batch of data